Should your eCommerce brand be on a marketplace?

 Some marketplaces also invest in white labelled products where they see a high demand – you’ve probably heard of Amazon Basics, but Amazon have also created other in-house brands including Wag pet food, Mama Bear baby products and Presto! for household cleaning.
 It stands to reason that if Amazon went to the trouble of creating their own in-house brands, it’s likely the demand on their site was outstripping the supply they could source from current brands stocked on the marketplace.

-What are the pitfalls of selling through a marketplace?
+What are the drawbacks of your eCommerce business selling through a marketplace?

 You might lose the opportunity to build the customer relationship